 During the early 1990’s interest in the event waned to the extent that it no longer became viable and the race was last run at this venue in 1994.
 Most wins over the years were recorded by Derby & County (20), Coventry Godiva (15) and Tipton (14).

 During 2002, when Ramon Howe was Chairman of LRRL, Ted Toft told him he had the magnificent Livingston trophy under his bed and it was time the race was resurrected!
-As a result, John Skevington, Paul Gregory and Ramon sat down and devised a new venue and a 3 mile route at Loughborough University, and resolved to put on the race each Easter Sunday.
+As a result, John Skevington, Paul Gregory and Ramon sat down and devised a new venue and a 3mile route at Loughboro University, and resolved to put on the race each Easter Sunday.
 New categories for Women and Vets were introduced to widen the appeal and the Relays were duly held again in 2003, with 44 teams taking part.
-It has been held each year since and we had over 60 teams now involved.
+It has been held each year since and we have over 100 teams now involved.
 For 2007 we introduced U20 Men and Women categories to further broaden the appeal.
-The event is becoming well established, and we are gradually interesting more and more teams from outside of Leicestershire, which has always been our aim.
+The event is becoming well established, and we are gradually interesting more and more teams from out of Leicestershire, which has always been our aim.

 In 2008, the profile of the event was increased when England Athletics asked us to incorporate the East Midlands Relay Championships in the races.
 In 2009, 65 teams ran and the course record for Vets was broken by Leicester Coritanians.
 Holders of the course record for Men are Owls AC and the Ladies record is held by Charnwood AC.